Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce

 Rate this recipe here

-4.79 from 14 votes
+4.80 from 15 votes

-Baked Fish Fillets with Cherry Tomato Sauce
+Fish Fillets with Cherry Tomato Sauce (18 Minutes)

 A mildly spicy, citrusy cherry tomato sauce with just a few ingredients turns baked fish fillets into a delicious jazzed up dinner in about 20 minutes.